CNES/S1Tiling/docs/scenarios.rst

 fly, it is not able to do so when parallelization is done manually over time ranges -- as described in “:ref:`scenario.parallelize_date`” scenario.

-A different program is provided to compute the LIA maps beforehand:
+A dedicated program is provided to compute the LIA maps beforehand:
 :ref:`S1LIAMap`.
 It takes the exact same parameter files as :ref:`S1Processor`.
 A few options will be ignored though: calibration type, masking… But the following (non-obvious) options are mandatory: